japsuu/KorpiEngine/README.md

 # <p align="center">Acknowledgments</p>

+Portions of code or ideas are derived from the following sources:
 - [OpenTK](https://github.com/opentk/opentk) for providing a managed OpenGL wrapper.
 - [Prowl Engine](https://github.com/ProwlEngine/Prowl) for providing inspiration and some code snippets.
 - [Unity](https://unity.com/) for providing inspiration and a reference point for the engine's design.